Venom (character): Marvel 2099

-In Marvel 2099, there have been different hosts for the 2099 version of Venom:
+Two versions of Venom appear in the Marvel 2099 imprint.

 Kron Stone

-Kron Stone is the older half-brother of Spider-Man 2099 (Miguel O'Hara), having the same father: Tyler Stone.
-As a child, Kron was continually abused by the android housekeeper which mistook him for a dog, and as a result he later became a bully, taking enjoyment in other people's pain.
-The relationship between the two brothers is so conflicted that Miguel tried to kill Kron at one point.
-In his introduction, Stone ordered Jake Gallows' family to be killed.
-Gallows found Stone and fatally wounded him with a knife as revenge, before dumping his body into the sewer.
-As Kron laid dying in the sewer, his body brushed up against a black ball.
-The ball then bonded to him and formed a new Venom.
-The symbiote was described as having mutated over the years, and displayed new abilities in this timeline, including acidic blood and saliva.
-With this new power, Stone sought to emotionally torture Miguel—whom Kron never discovered was his half-brother—by hurting those close to him, going so far as to kill Miguel's former love Dana—who was also Tyler's lover.
-After a fight between Spider-Man and Venom, the former emerged as the victor, using loud speakers to neutralize Venom, who was subsequently taken to the lab for study.
-It was revealed that the symbiote bonded with Kron on a molecular level, giving Kron an amorphous physiology that allowed his body to take on the properties of the symbiote itself.
+Kron Stone is the older half-brother of Spider-Man 2099 (Miguel O'Hara).
+As a child, Stone was continually abused by an android housekeeper who mistook him for a dog.
+He later became a bully, taking enjoyment in other people's pain.
+In his introduction, Stone orders Jake Gallows' family to be killed.
+Gallows finds Stone and fatally wounds him with a knife.
+Before he can die, Stone bonds with Venom, which had mutated over the years and gained acidic blood and saliva.
+With this new power, Stone seeks to emotionally torture Miguel—whom Stone never knew was his half-brother—by hurting those close to him.
+The symbiote bonds with Stone on a molecular level, giving him an amorphous physiology that allows his body to take on the properties of the symbiote itself.

-Later, after the symbiote was separated from Kron, it merged with Roman the Sub-Mariner, the son of Namor, who fled to the ocean and is never seen again.
-It was later shown that part of the symbiote is at the Alchemax lab for studying.